gerardlab/rmexact_analysis/README.md

-# Code and Analysis for "Exact Tests for Random Mating in Autopolyploids"
+# Code and Analysis for the master's thesis "Exact Tests for Random Mating in Autotetraploids" by Karene C. Matoka Nana

 To reproduce the results of the thesis: